-Under prior law, advanced refunding was allowed one time.
+Prior to the 2017 Tax Cuts and Jobs Act, one advanced refunding of tax-exempt municipal bonds was permitted.
 Historical data obtained by NACWA and collaborating organizations found that between 2012 and 2016, there were 941 instances of advance refunding of tax-exempt municipal bonds for water and wastewater infrastructure investments, saving a total of at least $1.36 billion for local communities and ratepayers.
-Clean water agencies are continually evaluating opportunities for advance refunding, and this repeal eliminates opportunities to reduce costs and leverage changes in the market.
+Clean water agencies continually evaluated opportunities for advance refunding.
+This 2017 repeal eliminated opportunities to reduce costs and leverage changes in the market.

-- Communicate with your Members of Congress regarding specific examples of how municipal bond financing and advance funding have reduced financing costs and supported clean water investments in your community.
+We encourage utilities to share home-state data with your Members of Congress – see state and national fact sheets below – and specific examples of how municipal bond financing and advance funding have reduced financing costs and supported clean water investments in your community.

 - NACWA signs "Don't Mess with Our Bonds" letter to Congress in support of preserving tax-exempt municipal bonds (March 29, 2017).